 Analysis of p53 in dysplastic and neoplastic states is a powerful tool to provide molecular information on the oncogenic process.
 Marked p53 accumulation (at least 20-50% of the cells stained) largely reflects an underlying mutation.
 In many tumour types (e.g., malignant lymphomas), p53 appear to have prognostic significance , but the data are often conflicting.
 In dysplastic lesions, e.g., in Barrett's esophagus, p53 expression increases the risk of carcinoma. p53 may be helpful in differentiating between certain reactive and neoplastic lesions, e.g., reactive urothelial changes (patchy and weak) v. urothelial neoplasia (~60% pos.); reactive mesothelial proliferation (~10% pos.) v. malignant mesothelioma (~60% pos.). p53 has been advocated to distinguish between reactive astrocytosis and astrocytoma.
 However, some inflammatory lesions, like progressive multifocal leukoencephalopathy may also give rise to p53 positive astrocytes.
 In classification of uterine carcinoma, p53 should be included in the panel. p53 positivity is a parameter in the identification of tubal intraepithelial carcinoma associated with pelvic serous carcinoma.

-Tonsil and colon are the most recommendable positive and negative tissue controls.
-In tonsil, more than 20 % of germinal centre B-cells must show a weak to moderate nuclear staining reaction, while less than 10 % of the mantle zone B-cells should be demonstrated.
-In colon, dispersed epithelial cells in the basal parts of the crypts must show a weak to moderate nuclear staining reaction, while the luminal epithelial cells must be negative.
+Tonsil and appendix are the most recommendable external positive and negative tissue controls.
+As a guideline for an accurate p53 IHC test more than 20% of germinal centre B-cells must show a weak to moderate nuclear staining reaction, while less than 10% of the mantle zone B-cells should be demonstrated in tonsil.
+In appendix, dispersed epithelial cells in the basal parts of the crypts must show a weak to moderate nuclear staining reaction, while the luminal epithelial cells must be negative.